olatunjibolu/CafeteriaApp/README.md

 </p>

 ## Cafeteria App
-Manages food and beverages menu for a cafeteria
+Built on Laravel framework.
+The app manages food and beverages menu for a cafeteria.

 ## About Laravel